This post may contain affiliate links, view our disclaimer for details.

 You can definitely use instant espresso for this recipe.
 In fact, instant espresso will yield a bolder taste than fresh brewed bold coffee.
 So if you’re deciding between the two, opt for the instant espresso.
 Just note, instant espresso will not have the same taste as freshly brewed espresso.

-- Pumpkin Cream Chai Latte
+Iced Pumpkin Cream Chai Tea Latte {Starbucks Copycat}

-- Apple Crisp Oatmilk Shaken Espresso
+Apple Crisp Oatmilk Shaken Espresso – Starbucks Inspired

-Did you make This Pumpkin Spice Shaken Espresso?
+Did You Make This PUmpkin Spice Shaken Espresso?

-⭐️ I’d love to know!
-Leave a star rating and comment below! ⭐️
+I’d love to know!
+Leave a star rating and comment below!

 Pumpkin Spice Brown Sugar Shaken Espresso